Why Discipline Systems Beat Feelings for Men 35 and Over

 You don't wake up and ask: "Do I feel like training today?"

 You wake up and train.
 Because it's on the schedule.
 Because the system says so.
+Your morning routine is non-negotiable — it's not a question, it's just what happens next.

 You don't negotiate with yourself about whether to eat clean.
 You eat what's on the plan.
 The decision was already made.
+Structure removes decision fatigue — the calm version of you made the plan so the tired version can't derail it.

 Your feelings don't get a vote.
 They're passengers, not the driver.